Stiggy-C/daisy/README.md

 can be seen from [RecentPurchaseExampleDatasetServiceTest](src/test/java/io/openenterprise/daisy/examples/RecentPurchaseExampleDatasetServiceTest.java)

 ### AbstractStreamingDatasetService
-This class represent building an aggregated streaming dataset on an Apache Spark cluster.
-Furthermore, it provides logic to run as a streaming pipeline providing that writeDataset is implemented.
+This class contains methods about building an aggregated (Spark) streaming dataset.
+Furthermore, it provides the ability to be run as a streaming pipeline providing that writeDataset is implemented.
 Spark engineers just need to extends this class and fill in the following methods,

-* Dataset<Row> buildDataset(Map<String, ?> parameters)
-* void writeDataset(Dataset<Row> dataset, Map<String, ?> parameters) [if want to form a streaming pipeline]
+* buildDataset(java.util.Map<java.lang.String,?>)
+* streamingPipeline(java.util.Map<java.lang.String,?>)
+* streamingPipeline(java.util.Map<java.lang.String,?>, io.openenterprise.daisy.spark.sql.CreateTableOrViewPreference)
+* writeDataset

-The implementation of this class is ideal for continuous data integration.
+The implementation of this class is ideal to build a streaming pipeline for continuous data integration.

 [RecentPurchaseExampleStreamingDatasetService.java](src/main/java/io/openenterprise/daisy/examples/RecentPurchaseExampleStreamingDatasetService.java)
 is an example implementation of this class.
 It is the streaming version of